-The mine was inspected by DTI DRE representatives on the $8^{th}$ of January 2014.
-During this visit the 2012/13 AEMR was reviewed.
-Table 4 outlines the required actions that were identified in this review and Donaldson Coal's response to these actions.
+The mine was inspected by DTI DRE representative on the 4th March 2015 and the Department of Planning and Environment (DPE) on the 17th November 2015.
+During these visits the 2013/14 AEMR was reviewed.
+Table 4 outlines the required actions that were identified by DTI DRE in this review and Donaldson Coal's response to these actions.